2. Set up Linodes

 -

 Stop Apache2 services.
-The service stops on standby #1.
-Standby #2 is still available to the NodeBalancer.
+The service stops on standby #1, and standby #2 still remains available to the NodeBalancer.

 -

-Copy the changed files from the primary to standby #1, for example using rsync.
+Copy the changed files from the primary to standby #1 using rsync.

 -